ats4u/AlignKwds/README.md

 :'<,'>AlignKwds esc="\\"
 ```

-Inside spans, `\x` makes `x` literal (does not close span).

 ---

 ### 6. Block expansion

-By default, if no range is given, the command aligns the contiguous block around the cursor.
+If no range is given, aligns the contiguous block around the cursor.
 Disable:

 ```vim
 :'<,'>AlignKwds block=false